 Sources

-- Faculty of Sexual & Reproductive Healthcare (FSRH).
-Combined Hormonal Contraception guideline, 2019 (updated 2023), missed pill rules, pill-free break, emergency contraception thresholds. fsrh.org
+- UK guidance: Faculty of Sexual & Reproductive Healthcare (FSRH).
+Combined Hormonal Contraception guideline, 2019 (updated 2023). fsrh.org

-- Faculty of Sexual & Reproductive Healthcare (FSRH).
-Progestogen-only Pills guideline, 2022, missed pill rules (3h and 12h windows), 48h backup contraception. fsrh.org
+- UK guidance: Faculty of Sexual & Reproductive Healthcare (FSRH).
+Progestogen-only Pills guideline, 2022. fsrh.org